 For people who use English as a second language, we can arrange a professional interpreter to be present.
-A fee may apply.

 If you are coming from an abusive or violent relationship, we will meet with you and discuss whether FDR is the most suitable way for you to reach agreement about your separation.
 It is not necessary for the process to take place with both parties in the same room.

-For more information on this, please contact your local Relationships Australia (SA) office.
+For more information on this, please contact your local Relationships Australia SA office.